-The Supreme Court of Canada was created by Statute in 1875 and since that time its membership and nomination process have evolved considerably.
+The Supreme Court of Canada was created by statute in 1875.
+This HillNote describes the evolution of the membership and nomination process for Supreme Court justices over the years.

-The Supreme Court Act stipulates that the Court shall consist of eight puisne judges and a chief justice, who shall hold office during good behaviour until the age of 75. (ss.
-4(1) and 9).
+The Supreme Court Act stipulates that the Court shall consist of a chief justice and eight other judges, who shall hold office during good behaviour until the age of 75.

-Of these nine judges, three shall be from Quebec, to ensure expertise in civil law (s.
-6).
-Tradition has it that, of the remaining six judges, three come from Ontario, two come from the Western provinces and one comes from the Atlantic provinces.
+Of these nine judges, three shall be from Quebec, to ensure expertise in civil law and to represent Quebec’s “distinct legal traditions and social values” (Reference re Supreme Court Act, ss.
+5 and 6, para.
+49).
+By tradition, of the remaining six judges, three come from Ontario, two come from the Western provinces and one comes from the Atlantic provinces.

-Thus, candidates are selected from among persons who are or have been a judge of a superior court of a province, including an appeal court, or from among persons who are or have been a barrister or advocate of at least 10 years standing at the bar of a province.
+Candidates are selected from among persons who are or have been a judge of a superior court of a province, including an appeal court, or from among persons who are or have been a lawyer of at least 10 years standing at the bar of a province.

 The composition cannot be altered unilaterally by Parliament.
-Such a change requires the unanimous consent of Parliament and the legislative assemblies of all the provinces (Constitution Act, 1982, para.
+Such a change requires the adoption of resolutions of the Senate and the House of Commons, and of the legislative assemblies of all the provinces (Constitution Act, 1982, para.
 41(d)).

 While the Governor General holds the legal power under the Supreme Court Act to appoint justices, in practice, this power is exercised on the advice of the Prime Minister and Cabinet.

-In 2004, Irwin Cotler, then Minister of Justice, appeared before the House of Commons Standing Committee on Justice, Human Rights, Public Safety and Emergency Preparedness to explain publicly for the first time the process for selecting Supreme Court Justices.
+In 2004, Irwin Cotler, then Minister of Justice, appeared before the House of Commons Standing Committee on Justice, Human Rights, Public Safety and Emergency Preparedness to explain publicly for the first time the process for selecting Supreme Court justices.
+The Minister described the consultation process involved and the criteria for assessing candidates, which fell within three main categories: professional capacity, personal characteristics and diversity.

-Once the appointments of Justices Abella and Charron were announced in 2004, the Justice Minister defended the choices before an ad hoc committee composed of MPs and representatives of the legal community.
+After the appointments of Justices Abella and Charron were announced in 2004, the Minister defended the choices before an ad hoc committee composed of members of Parliament (MPs) and representatives of the legal community.

-Authors: Maxime Charron-Tousignant and Robin MacKay, Library of Parliament
+Authors: Robin MacKay and Maxime Charron-Tousignant, Library of Parliament